 The 8 Types of Vegetables, Based on What Part Is Edible

 When it comes to edible plants, descriptions, and classifications are necessary and helpful.
-But the vegetables we buy and include in our meals are classified in different ways.
+But the category of different kinds of vegetables we buy and include in our meals are classified in different ways.
 Such as the type of plant it is, its growth pattern, and a few others.

-Here we take a closer look at their classification as regards which part of the vegetable is edible.
-It may be the leaves, the stems, the roots, or even the flowers, or the seeds.
+Here we take a closer look at the different types and groups of vegetables in the world and their classification as regards which part of the vegetable is edible, falling into the categories of vegetables.
+It may be the leafy green vegetables, the stems, the roots, or even the flowers, or the seeds.
 And it’s not unusual for a vegetable to have more than one part that is edible.
 Preparation and style of cooking play a big part in it.

 From that viewpoint, we get to understand and appreciate them more.
 And this may inspire you in creating more recipes with more vegetable ingredients.